energyapps/quiz-template/js/data/quizzer/README.md

 ### BEWARE
 - If you want links and special characters you'll have to learn about [links](http://www.w3schools.com/html/html_links.asp), [special characters](https://www.utexas.edu/learn/html/spchar.html), and [spans](http://www.w3schools.com/tags/tag_span.asp) in [HTML](http://www.codecademy.com/en/tracks/web).
+- If you rerun the script it will overwrite all of your information, but there is a log of the data you used stored in assets/xlsx.
+- Each question needs 4 answers
 - Beware, I set up a .gitignore so that csvs and jsons are not added to the repo.

 ### CSS Classes to use
 If you want to have a section of green text in the title as in the example, use the following `<span class="green-text">HIGHLIGHTED TEXT</span>`